 In certain countries, we sell our products through third-party distributors and may be unable to obtain data for sales to end users.
 We do not believe the impact of changes in these distributors' inventories had or would have a material impact on our growth rates.
-See "Part I, Item 1.
+Refer to "Part I, Item 1.
 Business, Marketing and Distribution" included in this Annual Report on Form 10-K for additional information regarding distribution channels.

 Currency Impact.
-For the year ended December 31, 2020, approximately 21% of our consolidated revenue was derived from products manufactured or sourced in U.S. dollars and sold internationally in local currencies, as compared to 22% for both years ended December 31, 2019 and 2018.
+For the year ended December 31, 2021, approximately 23% of our consolidated revenue was derived from products manufactured or sourced in U.S. dollars and sold internationally in local currencies, as compared to 21% for the year ended December 31, 2020 and 22% for the year ended December 31, 2019.
 Strengthening of the rate of exchange for the U.S. dollar relative to other currencies has a negative impact on our revenues derived in currencies other than the U.S. dollar and on profits of products manufactured or purchased in U.S. dollars and sold internationally, and a weakening of the U.S. dollar has the opposite effect.
 Similarly, to the extent that the U.S. dollar is stronger in current or future periods relative to the exchange rates in effect in the corresponding prior periods, our growth rate will be negatively affected.
 The impact of foreign currency denominated operating expenses and foreign currency denominated supply contracts partly offsets this exposure.
 Additionally, our designated hedges of intercompany inventory purchases and sales help delay the impact of certain exchange rate fluctuations on non-U.S. denominated revenues.
-See "Part II, Item 7A.
+Refer to "Part II, Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk" included in this Annual Report on Form 10-K for additional information regarding currency impact.
 Our future income tax expense could also be affected by changes in the mix of earnings, including as a result of changes in the rate of exchange for the U.S. dollar relative to currencies in countries with differing statutory tax rates.
-See "Part I, Item 1A.
+Refer to "Part I, Item 1A.
 Risk Factors" included in this Annual Report on Form 10-K for additional information regarding tax impacts.

 Effects of Economic Conditions.
-Pet owners generally pay cash out of pocket for health care services for their pets from veterinary practices.
 Demand for our products and services is vulnerable to changes in the economic environment, including slow economic growth, high unemployment, and credit availability.
 Negative or cautious consumer sentiment can lead to reduced or delayed consumer spending, resulting in a decreased number of patient visits to veterinary clinics.
 Unfavorable economic conditions can impact sales of instruments, diagnostic imaging and practice management systems, which are larger capital purchases for veterinarians.
-Additionally, economic turmoil can cause our customers to remain sensitive to the pricing of our products and services.
+Additionally, economic turmoil and inflationary pressure can cause our customers to remain sensitive to the pricing of our products and services.
 In the U.S., we monitor patient visits and clinic revenue data provided by a subset of our CAG customers.
 Although this data is a limited sample and susceptible to short-term impacts such as weather, which may affect the number of patient visits in a given period, we believe that this data provides a fair and meaningful long-term representation of the trend in patient visit activity in the U.S., providing us insight regarding demand for our products and services.